 Do you offer any discounts?

-We offer a 10% discount if either you or your fiancé is active Military or First Responder.
-We also offer discounts for weddings during the week, and weddings during the low season.
+We offer a 10% discount if either you or your fiancé is active Military or First Responder, and also if you’re getting married during the week (M-Th), or the low season (Nov-Mar).

-What if we decide to rehearse on a separate day?
+What if we need to rehearse on a separate day?

-If you decide to rehearse on a separate day and would like one of us to attend, there’s an additional charge for time and travel to the location.
-The amount varies depending on distance, but we normally charge between $50-75, and will gladly conduct the rehearsal from beginning to end if requested.
+If you decide to rehearse on a separate day and would like one of us to attend, there’s an additional charge to compensate us for time and travel to the location.
+The amount varies depending on distance.
+Normal range is $60-95, and we’re happy to conduct the rehearsal from beginning to end if requested.

-As an alternative to help you save money, we provide an excellent guide to conducting your own rehearsal, which steps you through the entire process in a clear, organized manner.
+As an alternative to help you save money, our packet includes an excellent guide to conducting your own rehearsal, which steps you through the entire process in a clear, organized manner.
 Lots of our couples have chosen to do it this way with great success.